Telenav/mesakit/documentation/overview/java-migration-notes.md

 Under modular Java, reflection is **only permitted** if code declares itself to be an _open_ module.

-Since Aonia uses reflection, most modules in Aonia are open modules.
+Since MesaKit uses reflection, most modules in MesaKit are open modules.
 This allows reflective
 code like Kryo serialization to access private members and constructors.
 Even though this works,
 you will see this warning (which is by design from the developers of Java):